 As one user reported, examples on Cosby’s website were mostly innocent fun, with memes ranging from “How do you like my hat?” to “Vegetables?
 YUCK!”

-Once released to the worldwide web, the meme generator quickly became host to much more controversial thoughts.
-Many fans jumped on the opportunity to bring to light the many allegations of rape made against Cosby.
+Once released to the world wide web, the meme generator quickly became host to much more controversial thoughts.
+Many fans jumped at the opportunity to bring to light the many allegations of rape made against Cosby.

 Bill Cosby Rape Accusations